Aleksandr-Barabanov-DE/crypto-tracker-API/README.md

 ## Improvements

-- **Code Structure**: Consider modularizing the code for better readability and maintenance.
-Functions related to data fetching and rendering could be in separate modules.

 - **Error Handling**: Implement error handling for API requests to improve robustness and user feedback during failures.

 - **Customization Options**: Allow users to customize their experience, such as selecting preferred currencies for price displays.